A Monte Carlo AIXI Approximation: Experimental Results

-Visually, the performance of the agent was non-optimal.
-However, after 2.5 million cycles of interaction, the agent had managed to learn a number of important concepts.
+We first evaluated the performance of \agent\ online.
+A discounted $\epsilon$-Greedy policy, which chose a random action at time $t$ with probability $\epsilon\gamma^t$ was used.
+These parameters were instantiated with $\epsilon:=0.9999$ and $\gamma:=0.99999$.
+When not exploring, each action was determined by \searchalg\ using $500$ simulations.
+Figure \ref{fig:pacman-online} shows both the average reward per cycle and the average reward across the most recent 5000 cycles.

+The performance of this learnt model was then evaluated by performing $5000$ steps of greedy action selection, at various time points, whilst varying the number of simulations used by \searchalg.
+Figure \ref{fig:pacman-scaling} shows obtained results.
+The agent's performance scales with both the number of cycles of interaction and the amount of search effort.
+The results in Figure \ref{fig:pacman-scaling} using $500$ simulations are higher than in Figure \ref{fig:pacman-online} since the performance is no longer affected by the exploration policy or earlier behavior based on an inferior learnt model.

+Visual inspection\footnote{See \begin{scriptsize}\url{http://jveness.info/publications/pacman_jair_2010.wmv}\end{scriptsize} for a graphical demonstration} of Pacman shows that the agent, whilst not playing perfectly, has already learnt a number of important concepts.
 It knows not to run into walls.
 It knows how to seek out food from the limited information provided by its sensors.
 It knows how to run away and avoid chasing ghosts.
-The main subtlety that it hasn't learnt (after 2.5 million timesteps) is to aggressively chase down ghosts when it has eaten a red power pill.
+The main subtlety that it hasn't learnt yet is to aggressively chase down ghosts when it has eaten a red power pill.
 Also, its behaviour can sometimes become temporarily erratic when stuck in a long corridor with no nearby food or visible ghosts.
-Still, the ability to perform reasonably in a large domain, and exhibit consistent increases in performance with additional resources (experience or search time) makes us optimistic about the long-term potential of our work.
+Still, the ability to perform reasonably on a large domain and exhibit consistent improvements makes us optimistic about the ability of the \agent\ agent to scale with extra computational resources.

-\paradot{Heuristic playout function} An important parameter in \searchalg\ is the choice of the playout function.
-In MCTS-based methods for playing Computer Go, it is well known that adding knowledge to the playout function can dramatically improve performance \cite{gelly2006tr}.
-One of the benefits of MCTS methods is that if the domain is known, the playout function presents a natural way to incorporate domain knowledge.
-In the general agent setting, it would be desirable to automatically gain some of the benefits of expert design through online learning.

-If the domain is unknown, a natural baseline playout policy is one that selects between each action uniformly at random.
-Although this playout policy is obviously quite poor, it does make some heuristic sense: the playouts end up guiding the search toward areas that give off larger rewards without requiring a carefully planned action sequence.
-In Section~\ref{subsec:playout}, we described an intuitive method to incrementally learn a playout policy by attempting to model the real-world actions chosen by \searchalg.
-The aim of this section is to show that our heuristic approach, using a CTW-based action predictor as a playout function, can give significant improvements to \searchalg\ over the naive, uniformly random policy.